nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/administration/configuration-parameters-index-nuxeoconf.md

         date: '2010-08-02 17:15'
         message: ''
         version: '1'
 ---

 The Nuxeo Platform reads configuration properties that you can set either:

-*   In a nuxeo.conf file
+- In the `nuxeo.conf` file
-*   By contributing to the [Configuration Service](http://explorer.nuxeo.com/nuxeo/site/distribution/latest/viewExtensionPoint/org.nuxeo.runtime.ConfigurationService--configuration#contribute)
+- By contributing to the [Configuration Service](http://explorer.nuxeo.com/nuxeo/site/distribution/latest/viewExtensionPoint/org.nuxeo.runtime.ConfigurationService--configuration#contribute)
-*   From the Setup tab in the Admin Center (if Nuxeo JSF UI is installed)
+- From the Setup tab in the Admin Center (if Nuxeo JSF UI is installed)

 ## nuxeo.conf File {{> anchor 'conf-manual-edition'}}

-Nuxeo Platform reads configuration properties in nuxeo.conf file.
+Nuxeo Platform reads configuration properties in the `nuxeo.conf` file.
 Those parameters can be either environment parameters used by Nuxeo runtime or template parameters used for values replacement in configuration files.
 By default, the `nuxeo.conf` file is located in `$NUXEO_HOME/bin`.
 If you installed your application using the Windows installer, the configuration is located in `%APPDATA%\Nuxeo\conf` (check the page [Where Are the Log and Configuration Files in Windows?](https://answers.nuxeo.com/general/q/8cf97d8734af40beb5b219c58e9311e4/Logs-and-Configuration-files-in-Windows)&nbsp;for more information).

 If you plan to use the application in production, you should [move the configuration file outside the Nuxeo home directory]({{page page='setup-best-practices'}}), to make upgrades easier and more secured: your data and configuration won't risk to be overridden or lost.